20centaurifux/severin/README.md

 ```

 When implementing a pool for network connections like HTTP you might want to
-group resources by hostname instead of their URI.
+group resources by hostname instead of the full URI.

 ```
-(defrecord HttpFactory
+(defrecord

   [...]

   URI->KeyProtocol
   (-uri->key
     [this uri]
     (-> uri